 There are all different sizes of screens and each is available in a variety of mesh counts.
 Low mesh works best with specialty inks that require a large amount of the ink to pass through the screen and onto the shirt, while high mesh screens allow for less ink to pass through but also result in the ability to print incredibly fine details.

 We begin by cleaning a screen, ensuring it is free of all old emulsion, belly lint or other debris.
 Anything leftover in the screen from its prior use can have a negative impact on the quality of the impending print.
 We clean and dry the screen, we apply a couple coats of a light-sensitive photo emulsion.

 At this point we’re ready to expose the screen and create our stencil.
 But hey, where does our artwork come from?!

 Good question!
-Artwork can come from a variety of sources, but at the end of the day the final artwork must come from a professional design program, whether we create it there or we are provided with a pen and ink piece to scan and prepare.
+Artwork can come from a variety of sources, but at the end of the day the final artwork must come from a professional design program.
 For some specifics on how to prepare artwork, please visit our art guidelines.